scribe-org/Scribe-iOS/README.md

 ## iOS and iPadOS System Keyboard Functionality

-The goal is for Scribe keyboards have all the functionality of system keyboards.
+The goal is that Scribe keyboards have all the functionality of system keyboards.

 <details><summary><strong>Currently implemented features</strong></summary>
 <p>